pigeonburger/cloudflare-ip/README.md

   - Need to know your zone ID
   - You'll also need to know the ID of the A record you want to change

+<h2>Optional:</h2>

+  - SMTP email, to send an update when the IP changes

 <h2>Installation:</h2>

 On your web server, in any directory, clone this repository: